SamuelGoeren/SMG-Combined-Leaderboards/README.md

 Readme will be updated for non-technical users soon.
+I have to go to bed now.

 This program basically gets you a combined Co-Star/No Co-Star (1p/2p) leaderboard for any category.